loyada/dollarx/docs/visual.rst

 It has separate hanling for HTML 5 canvas elements, which allows to download just the image data for that \
 element, thus is more optimized.
+It also supports capturing an the source of and HTML img element from its URI.

 Displaying an image of an element